Meet the LGBTQI+ creatives smashing gender norms in style

 The designer graduated from Parson School of Design this May.
 An AFAB (assigned female at birth) drag queen herself, Hana has dressed Aquaria and Milk amongst others.
 Her doll-like designs are inspired by 90s couture.
 She says, “I want to challenge the idea of the female muse and the male gaze by creating new codes of femininity that do not appeal to the male gaze.”

 Queer CEO Emma Mcilroy co-founded the brand in 2013.
-Wildfang has a whole range of celebrity customers including Janelle Monáe, Lizzo, Megan Rapinoe and Ellen Page.
+Wildfang has a whole range of celebrity customers including Janelle Monáe, Lizzo, Megan Rapinoe and Elliot Page.
 “We exist to empower every kind of woman to be the best possible version of herself, smashing gender roles and the patriarchy in the process,” the owners state on their website.
 “Our store may be founded upon a woman’s right to menswear, but our core is founded upon a woman’s right to rights.”

 3. Bowtie Behavior